NuLattice: Ab initio computations of atomic nuclei on lattices: Using lattices

 The Hamiltonian~(\ref{hamLO}) is admittedly probably the simplest realization of pion-less effective field theory at leading order, see~\cite{kirscher2010,lensky2016,bansal2018} for other implementations.
 The kinetic energy, two-body interaction, and three-body interaction consist of $28L^3$, $8L^3$, and $4L^3$ terms, respectively.

 We note that the potential of the Hamiltonian~(\ref{hamLO}) is diagonal in the lattice basis.
 For the three-body interaction this is so because the interaction is on-site and preserves spin projection.
 Likewise, the two-body potential is diagonal because it also is limited to on-site interactions, preserves spin projection, and exhibits Wigner's SU(4) symmetry.
 As the potential is diagonal in the lattice basis, the Hamiltonian~(\ref{hamLO}) exhibits neither two-particle--two-hole nor three-particle--three-hole excitations.
 This has the following consequences.
 The lack of two-particle--two-hole excitations implies that Hartree-Fock computations (which transform the Hamiltonian such that it exhibits no one-particle--one-hole excitations) will yield the bulk of the ground-state energies and that contributions from two-particle--two-hole excitations in coupled-cluster theory are expected to be small.
 The lack of three-particle--three-hole excitations implies that the normal-ordered two-body truncation is exact (i.e., it is not an approximation) in coupled-cluster with singles and doubles computations~\cite{rothman2025}.
+We note, finally, that the absence of two-particle--two-hole and three-particle--three-hole excitations in the Hamiltonian does not imply that the two-particle--two-hole amplitudes vanish in coupled-cluster theory; it only explains that they are small.